 - Home health aide services (help with activities such as bathing, dressing, preparing meals and housekeeping)

 This plan pays for all expenses related to a hospital stay, so you can rest and heal.

 And after you leave the hospital, you are not alone.
 We make sure you get follow-up care to continue healing at home.

 Your doctor and you need to understand each other.
-Not speaking English well makes this difficult.
+Not speaking the same language could make this difficult.
 We can arrange for a medical interpreter to be at your appointments.

 We also have people in member services who speak more than one language.
 Chances are, we have someone who speaks your language or they can connect you with our interpreter service which covers more than 170 languages.

 Kidney disease is a serious medical condition.
 After the kidneys stop working, regular treatments, called renal dialysis or an organ transplant are needed to live.
 Dialysis uses a machine to clean the blood just like healthy kidneys do.

 Our plan includes:

 Knowing what's wrong and finding it early can make all the difference.
 Our plan covers: